Jean Masse, PT, DPT, PRC, OCS, ATC

 Deana McCollum, BBA Business Administration

-Deana McCollum will be the person welcoming you and managing our busy office.
+Deana McCollum is the senior member of our outstanding Administrative Staff.
+She is one of the people welcoming you and managing our busy office.
 Deana graduated from North Carolina State University in 2011 with a Bachelor’s degree in Business Administration.
-She has had experience in many different administrative capacities in various industries.
-The past 8 years have been in the healthcare industry, including mental health, general medical practice and now physical therapy.
+She has experience in many different administrative capacities in various industries.
+Since 2003, she has worked in the healthcare industry, including mental health, general medical practice and now physical therapy.
 Deana enjoys interacting with patients and is a constant source of help and support.
-If need to know something, ask Deana first.